-A dollop of yogurt and drizzle of maple syrup make these healthy Baked Carrot Cake Oatmeal Breakfast Squares crazy good.
-Make ahead for a 1-minute warm-up breakfast.
+A dollop of yogurt and drizzle of maple syrup make this healthy baked carrot cake oatmeal crazy good.
+Make ahead for a 1-minute warm-up breakfast on the go.

-My friend Judi makes this recipe all the time and passed it on to me.
+My friend Judi makes this carrot cake oatmeal all the time and passed it on to me.
 The recipe is from Oh She Glows and it’s a great one.
 Tastes just like carrot cake but guilt free – packed with whole grain oats, carrots, nuts and dates (or raisins) and only 150 calories per square (ok, not including the drizzle of syrup).

 The recipe is easy to make and I love that I can portion it, refrigerate or freeze the squares and pop them into the microwave whenever I want.
 To be honest, I eat them more for snacks or dessert than I do for breakfast.
 Judi serves them often for brunch.